-the special powers of auditors, copies of the publication Local authority accounts: A guide to If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return. -- --
+For more detailed guidance on public rights and the special powers of auditors, copies of the publication Local authority accounts.
+A guide to your rights are available from the NAO website.

+If you wish to contact your authority's appointed external auditor please write to the address in paragraph 4 of the Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.